The Bankrate promise

 - Liability coverage, in some cases, for protection if you are found at fault for injuries or damage to someone’s belongings that occurs on your property

-- Additional living expenses coverage, which provides coverage in case your home is not liveable due to a covered loss
+- Additional living expenses coverage, which provides temporary living coverage in case your home is not liveable due to a covered loss

 The various components of home insurance policies are covered either on a named perils basis or an open perils basis.
 In general, a named perils policy will cover only the specifically named perils, such as fire or wind, listed in the policy.
 An open perils policy protects you against any loss unless it is explicitly listed as an exclusion.